In 2001 the Polar Music Prize celebrated its 10th Laureates.

 The ten songs on Living Together all feature Burt Bacharach on piano, but that's where the similarity to his hit recordings ends.
 The album is elegant and a pleasant listening experience, but not always easy to grasp.

-After slow years in the 70s, Bacharach resumed composing again in the beginning of the 1980s and of course, got back to that hit feeling at once.
-In 1981, he collaborated with one of the most prolific writers in pop history, Carole Bayer Sager on the Oscar-winning "Arthur's Theme."
-Bacharach and Bayer Sager got married just one year later, and together they wrote Roberta Flack's "Making Love" as well as "Heartlight” which Neil Diamond.
+After slow years in the 70s, Bacharach resumed composing again in the beginning of the 1980s and got back to that hit feeling again.
+In 1981, he collaborated with Carole Bayer Sager on the Oscar-winning "Arthur's Theme."
+Bacharach and Bayer Sager got married just one year later, and together they wrote Roberta Flack's "Making Love" as well as "Heartlight" with Neil Diamond.

 A decade of legal fights with Dionne Warwick came to an end with "That's What Friends Are For", a song originally written for the movie "Night Shift" performed by Rod Stewart.
 It gathered the all-star ensemble of Elton John, Dionne Warwick, Gladys Knight and Stevie Wonder, for Warwicks solo album Friends in 1985.
 Bacharach and Bayer Sager wrote several songs for the album.
 They also wrote the widely succesfull duet by Patti LaBelle and Michael McDonald titled "On My Own" in 1986, and Bacharach's composing would mark another decade of great hits.